SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-quick-fix.md

 ## Create `CourseRecordIO` Methods
 You still have compiler errors, even after creating the `CourseRecordIO` class.
 That is because `CourseRecordIOTest` is calling `CourseRecordIO` methods that don't yet exist.

-Use Quick Fix to generate the methods.  *(Note: The methods that are generated will be static methods.
-We'll discuss why in the next section.)*
+Use Quick Fix to generate the `readCourseRecords()` and `writeCourseRecords()` methods.
+The methods that are generated will be static methods.
+We'll discuss why in the next section.

 ## `CourseRecordIO` Method Exceptions
 The Eclipse Quick Fix tool can be very powerful, but it is limited to very common and easily-solvable problems.
 Quick Fix will work only on compiler errors, not logic errors since Quick Fix doesn't know your requirements.
 Quick Fix may not always fix your code exactly how you want it, so it's not a good idea to completely rely on this feature.
 Common fixes include adding an import, creating a class/method/variable, public/private access, fixing parameters in a method, and so on.

-An example of this is the return type on the `readCourseRecords()` method.
-Eclipse Quick Fix generates a return type of `List<Course>`; however in `CourseRecordIOTest` the result of the `CourseRecordIO.readCourseRecords()` call is stored in an `ArrayList`, which is a more specialized type than `List`.
-The solution is to update the `CourseRecordIO.readCourseRecords()` to return `ArrayList` rather than `List`.

 You still have two compiler errors, even after generating the `CourseRecordIO` methods.
 In this case, Quick Fix will not help us.
 The suggested fixes are to remove the `try/catch` from the test methods.
 However, you know that `CourseRecordIO` will deal with file input and output.
 That means you need to handle common file I/O exceptions like `FileNotFoundException` and `IOException`.
+We will pass those exceptions on to the client so they can handle as appropriate for reading from or writing to a file in their context.

+{% capture callout_content %}
+Both `FileNotFoundException` and `IOException` are *checked* exceptions.
+That means we need to add information to the method headers in `CourseRecordIO` to state that we will be throwing these exceptions.
+Javadoc should describe when these exceptions are thrown so the client knows to handle them.
+Because they are checked exception, the client *must* handle the exceptions in some way.
+This can mean that we catch them using `try/catch` or we could throw to the client's client using a `throws` clause on the method header.
+{% endcapture %}
+{% include callout.html content=callout_content type="conceptualKnowledge" title="Conceptual Knowledge: Checked Exceptions" %}

 You can add `throws` clauses to the `CourseRecordIO` method headers, which will show that the methods throw exceptions and will also let our code compile.
 The finished (and commented) methods should look like the code below.
+You may copy in the provided comments.

 (*Note: You will need to import `java.io.FileNotFoundException` and `java.io.IOException` for `CourseRecordIO` to compile.
 That's a great use of Quick Fix!)